 - Student tax forms

 - Student employment records

-- Professional judgment documents related to the student's unusual circumstances
+- Professional judgment documents related to the student's special circumstances

 - Information belonging to other parent

 - Any information the student specifies should not be released

 In the case of divorced/remarried parents, we sometimes are asked for information on file that is personal to the other parent.
 Although a student may have authorized multiple parents to have access to the financial aid record, we will not release information that belongs to the other parent.
 Our office is committed to serving our students and families efficiently while protecting the privacy of all parties involved.